sonictl/ZoteroHistory/README.md

 ## Never get lost!
 Add a history feature for paper jumping in Zotero!

 I often get lost when jumping between papers.
-After jumping from paper A to paper B, I am unable to go back to paper A if I forget its name.
+After jumping from paper A to paper B, I am unable to go back to paper A if I forget its title.

-I want an extension to add a history feature for paper viewing.
-In the official documentation, I didn't find a way to build extension (how to generate a .zoteroplugin from source code?) for Zotero 5.0.
+I want an extension to add a history feature for paper viewing in Zotero.
+I didn't find a way to build extension (how to generate a .zoteroplugin from source code?) for Zotero 5.0 in the official documentation.
 And I failed at compiling and installing the the source code for the hello-world-zotero extension, on Zotero 5.0.

-Fortunately, with Zotero 5.0's javascript API, I've managed to implement a way of Manually logs the history of the papers viewed.
+Fortunately, with Zotero 5.0's javascript API, I've managed to manually log the paper view history in Zotero.
 It's not quite user friendly yet, but it barely works.

+Tell me if you have better methods!

 ### Test environment: